 A changing area

-The City has identified the Epsom Park Precinct as an area of likely change.
-It is located in Zetland, within the Green Square urban renewal area and its surrounding land uses to the north, west and south are already in transition from mainly light industrial areas to high density residential and associated mixed uses.
+The City has identified the Epsom Park Precinct as an area of change.
+It is located in Zetland, within the Green Square urban renewal area and its surrounding land uses to the north, west and south are already in transition from mainly light industrial to high density residential and associated mixed uses.

 - stormwater management

 - land ownership and development stages

 - location and design of new roads and open public spaces

 Planning controls subsequent to the exercise have been incorporated into the Sydney Local Environmental Plan 2012.

 The City's vision

 Epsom Park is south of the Victoria Park development bounded by Epsom Road, South Dowling Street to the east and Joynton Avenue to the west.
 The City is a significant landowner of 3 adjacent lots with frontage on Joynton Avenue and Epsom Road.
 The predominant land use is currently light industrial, including utility depots, warehousing and car showrooms.